hamidhabibi1/hh/_pages/teaching.md

 </div>
 ---

-I am interested in teaching the following courses at the undergraduate and graduate levels:
+I am interested in teaching the following courses at the undergraduate and graduate levels with the flexibility to meet additional departmental needs.

 * Microeconomics (Introductory and Intermediate)
 * Econometrics (Introductory and Intermediate)